E-commerce is fun… if you’re making sales.

 That’s why people are careful.
 And, even when they believe that your product can help them, that fear of losing money can keep them stuck.

 People remember negative events more than positive events.
 For example, if someone loses $10,000 in the stock market, they’ll always recall the events that led to it.
-On the other hand, if they gained an additional $20,000, they’ll soon forget about it.
+On the other hand, if they gained an additional $20,000, it won’t leave the same lasting impression as the loss.

 According to the New York Times, a person’s fear of losing money is stronger than his hope of getting more money.